dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 then your work is also easter due that.
 Tools like Docker allow everyone to do they work better.

+Docker hub - lots of official images, encourage to make your own

 ## Questions and answers

 Make sure to write down any unanswered questions and get back to the questioner as soon as you have the answer.
 Don't forget to ask them contact details!